 With the crappy selection of weights available on the market today, bricks seemed to be the best idea for awhile.
-However theyre extremely annoying and it was nice to not have to carry an extra 20lbs out onto the sand every trip.
+However theyre extremely annoying and it was nice to not have to carry an extra 20lbs (SEE Making A Basic Weight For LBSF) out onto the sand every trip.
 After i started making spider weights il never go back to traditional pyramid or breakaway rigs.
 Spider weights hold even in heavy current, they rarely snag up, and the fish dont care about pulling them out of the sand when they pick up the bait.

 1) 3/4 copper tubing

 3) #6-8 copper wire